lauradang/wiki-notes/Machine Learning/Convolutional Neural Networks/cnn-layers.md

 This way, there are way less connections and thus less calculations to make during training.This way, each node is responsible for finding patterns in their own spatial region as opposed to each node is responsible for finding all patterns in all spatial regions (That's what makes the NN way redundant).

-Note**: This is the meaning of **sparsely** vs. **fully** connected layers.
+**Note**: This is the meaning of **sparsely/locally** vs. **fully** connected layers.
 CNNs use sparesely connected layers while NNs use fully connected layers.
 We can also easily expand the number of patterns we want to find by introducing more hidden nodes like below.

 ![](cnn-colour.png)